bdswartz/garden-forum/README.md

 ---

 ## Usage
-A user can navigate from the landing page by signing or logging in using the nav bar links.
+A user can navigate from the landing page by signing up or logging in using the nav bar links.
 Upon signing up or logging in, the user is routed to their profile dashboard.
+Plants can then be added by the user populating plant information or by using the Plant.id API to identify a plant from a user-provided photo.

 ---